caktus/guidebook/docs/deploy/index.md

     other.

 Our deploy system follows many (but not all) of the principles of [the Twelve-Factor App](http://12factor.net/).
-If you haven\'t come across those before, I suggest you take a look, think through the implications, then come back here.
+If you haven't come across those before, I suggest you take a look, think through the implications, then come back here.